AlmogHaviv/utils/README.md

 - `-p` or `--product`: If entered, it will return the product report.
 - `-s` or `--sprint`: If entered, it will return the last month sprint report.
 - `-t` or `--team`: If entered, it will return the teams report.
+- '-a' or '--all': If entered, it will return all the monthly\yearly reports.

 Example command to generate a monthly report for product team:
 ```bash